juergenweb/FrontendForms/README.md

 be redirected to the form page itself.
 The double-submission check can be set manually (enable/disable) if necessary by using the [useDoubleFormSubmissionCheck()](#usedoubleformsubmissioncheck) method.

-## Module configuration settings
-At the backend there are a lot of options for global settings.
-Fe you can choose if you want to add a wrapper container to the input field or not or if you want to add an outer wrapper to the complete form field (including label, input field, description, notes,...).
-Nearly each CSS class for the various form elements can be overwritten too.
-So you can use your own preferred class names if you want - no Hooks are necessary.
-Take a look at the configuration page - all different settings are described there.

 ## General methods
 General methods are methods that can be used on each object: form, input field, label, description, notes, wrappers, fieldset,...